The second most frequently cited issue could be framed as, “How do I lead up?”

 We all “Gotta Serve Somebody.”

 What do you do when you need lead this same person?

-Five Tips for Successfully Leading Up
+Four Tips for Successfully Leading Up

 As a coach and consultant, I am a professional “leader upper.”
 I don’t have a single consulting relationship that doesn’t have this dynamic in it.
 Sometimes I benefit from the magic of being the “expert” or the “outside person.”
 My suggestions and observations can take on a unique level of influence not offered to others.
 That’s when leading up is easy.